pccasto/guidelines/coding-standards/html-css/README.md

 - `Transitions and transforms`
 - `Various (box-shadow etc.)`

 We deem certain properties more important than others.
-When a property influences other elements, it's probably more imporant than a property which does not.
+When a property influences other elements, it's probably more important than a property which does not.
 Also keep in mind how the [box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) roughly works.
 With our property order, we're mostly going from the outside to the inside, following the visual representation of this model.

 A common example would be: